-On March 2, 2017, MNA filed an application to designate the Cannery and Warehouse buildings as historic landmarks on the City's local historic inventory.
+On March 2, 2017, MNA filed an application to designate the Cannery and Workshop buildings as historic landmarks.
 The application provides that these buildings were suitable for designation because of new information - their association with Camp Adair, a US Army World War II training facility, located near the City of Corvallis.
 The application states that these buildings are owned by the City of Oregon City.

-Upon receiving the request, the City researched the eligibility of the structures and received communications from a Historian with the State Historic Preservation Office indicating that, notwithstanding this new information, these buildings would be ineligible for listing in the National Register of Historic Places.
+While the request was pending, the City received communications from a Historian with the State Historic Preservation Office indicating that, notwithstanding this new information, these buildings would be ineligible for listing in the National Register of Historic Places.
 A letter from Restore Oregon confirmed this result.
+Staff additionally reached out to a variety of other stakeholders such as the Adair Living History, Inc, Oregon Department of Fish and Wildlife, Fort Vancouver, and Clackamas Community College to learn more about the history of the structures and identify opportunities to preserve the structures.